neil-edelman/boxes/doc/table.md

 <code>typedef TABLE_KEY <strong>&lt;PN&gt;key</strong>;</code>

 Valid tag type defined by `TABLE_KEY` used for keys\.
-If `TABLE_INVERSE` is not defined, a copy of this value will be stored in the internal buckets\.
+If `TABLE_UNHASH` is not defined, a copy of this value will be stored in the internal buckets\.